FiorelaACh/ODEs/docs/index.md

-# Numeriacal methods to solve ODEs
+# Numerical methods to solve ODEs

 ## Type of problems to solve